zephraph/notes/Projects/procedure.md

 ## Reflecting on the project

+### The insecurities of inception

 This has taken a long and winding road.
 I've mentioned to a few people that I'm not actually sure if this library is a good idea.
 My worry here is I'm trying to code my way out of writing bad code.
 Procedure is a scaffolding to constrain a complex portion of code to a particular shape in order to make it easier to read and understand.
-It's arguable that the same code could be written without
+It's arguable that the same code could be written without the complexity cost of procedure.

+### Considering the benefits

+There are, in my mind, a few things that makes procedure worth while.

+#### 1. Constrains and readability

+#### 2. Uniform handling of sync and async functionality

+#### 3. Reusability empowered by lazy execution

+#### 4. Expressive errors and error handling